csgroup-oss/sharinghub-server/docs/src/tutorials/manage_dataset_with_shell.md

 if [ -z "$GITLAB_TOKEN" ]
 then
-  echo "The environment variable GITLAB_TOKEN must be set with a valid Gitlab token." exit 1 fi
+  echo "The environment variable GITLAB_TOKEN must be set with a valid GitLab token." exit 1 fi